Om3rr/markdown-to-googleslides/README.md

 npm install markdown-to-googleslides
 ```

-**Prerequisites:** Ensure you have the required Google OAuth credentials set up as described in the Installation section above.
+**Prerequisites:** Ensure you have the required Google OAuth credentials set up as described in the Installation section above. **Important:** Make sure to use a "Web application" OAuth client type, not "Desktop application".

 ### Running the MCP Server